Please click on the below link to read this article in Hindi:

 It is located just after the separator rods.
 Its function is to help to insert the lease (the lease contains two strings).
 All the odd number ends pass over the first string and even number ends pass under it.
 Now odd number ends change their position and pass under the second string.
 The even number ends also change their position too and pass over the second string).

-This reed is design in such a way that the warp ends are divided into two layers when it is lowered or lifted.
+This reed is designed in such a way that the warp ends are divided into two layers when it is lowered or lifted.
 A pneumatic cylinder is used to lift or lower it.
 In some machines toothed racks, gears and electric motor perform this action.

 The yarn now passes through the dents of flat or v – shape reed.
 The main role of it is to keep the warp ends parallel to each other.
 It also maintains equal space among all warp ends.
 The number of ends per inch in the weaver’s beam depends upon the reed count and denting order used.